-This recipe is so, so simple!
-You literally throw all raw ingredients in the pot, set the time and relax.
-Okay, you might like to make a side of cooked rice, but you can equally serve this dish as is with some steamed vegetables, or sliced bread if that’s the way you roll.
+This curried sausages recipe is so, so simple!
+It’s a dump’n’cook dish: you literally throw all ingredients in the pot, pop the Instant Pot lid on, set the time and relax.
+Okay, you might like to make a side of cooked rice, but you can equally serve this dish as is with some steamed vegetables, or some crusty bread.

-If you’re using dairy-free coconut milk, this dish is perfectly Whole30 and paleo compliant (just get good quality, gluten-free sausages).
+This dish is gluten-free but it does contain some dairy.
+If you’re using dairy-free coconut milk, this dish is perfectly Whole30 and paleo compliant.
+Make sure to get good quality, gluten-free sausages.

 You don’t need to add any water!
 Tinned diced tomatoes and heavy cream (double cream in the UK, or cooking cream), together with the steam and liquid from the vegetables, will provide sufficient broth amounts.
 Coconut milk/cream would work really well for a dairy-free version.